 - For the healthy population, Prevnar 13 should be given first followed by Prevnar 23 – one year apart.

 - For those at risk and 64 years or younger – Prevnar 23 is recommended first then Prevnar 13 after age 65.

-Diphtheria is usually a respiratory illness that can cause a sore throat, fatigue, swollen lymph nodes to the neck and a low grade fever.
-Usually a culture is needed to confirm this infection.
+Diphtheria is usually a respiratory illness that can cause a sore throat, fatigue, swollen lymph nodes to the neck and a low-grade fever.
+Usually, a culture is needed to confirm this infection.
 If not treated, it could damage the heart, nervous system and kidneys.

 Pertussis is a highly contagious acute respiratory illness also known as whooping cough.
 The body can clear this infection without antibiotics in 10 to 14 days in most adults.
-It is important to vaccinate anyone who has close contact to infants under year old.
+It is important to vaccinate anyone who has close contact to infants under one year old.